Red Lentil Dal

 - Eat hot, with chopped cilantro or green onions sprinkled on if desired.

 This recipe for Red Lentil Dal may not be 100% authentically Indian, but this dish is easy to make and delicious.
-Fresh ginger root is one ingredient that adds so much flavor here.
+And I'm mentioning that it's made with ginger because fresh ginger root is one ingredient that adds so much flavor here.

 Ingredients